lima24-training/snp_phylogeny/README.md

 # SNP Based Phylogeny

-A tutorial on constructing phylogeny from mapping and SNP data.
+This is a tutorial on constructing phylogeny from mapping and SNP data.